CJ-The-Black-Child/alx-system_engineering-devops/0x19-postmortem/README.md

 ## Prevention Measures
 To mitigate such incidents in the future, the following preventive measures are recommended:
 1. Rigorous Testing: Ensure thorough testing of the application before deployment to catch and address errors early in the development process.
-2. Status Monitoring: Implements a reliable uptime-monitoring service, such as [UptimeRobot](https://uptimerobot.com/), to instantly alert admnistrators to website outages.
+2. Status Monitoring: Implement a reliable uptime-monitoring service, such as [UptimeRobot](https://uptimerobot.com/), to instantly alert admnistrators to website outages.

-In response to the incident, I created a Puppet manifest, [0-strace_is_ypur_friend.pp](https://github.com/CJ-The-Black-Child/alx-system_engineering-devops/tree/009c8b3a6d12c03fc3faf501fda5ab7aeefb0993/0x17-web_stack_debugging_3/0-strace_is_your_friend.pp), which automates ther correction of `phpp` extensions in the `wp-settings.php` file.
+In response to the incident, I created a Puppet manifest, [0-strace_is_your_friend.pp](https://github.com/CJ-The-Black-Child/alx-system_engineering-devops/tree/009c8b3a6d12c03fc3faf501fda5ab7aeefb0993/0x17-web_stack_debugging_3/0-strace_is_your_friend.pp), which automates ther correction of `phpp` extensions in the `wp-settings.php` file.
 However, it is my aspiration as a programmer to continually improve and prevent errors. :wink: